 HOW TO PARTICIPATE

-To participate, students research a global issue and write a five-page paper under the supervision of a teacher mentor (using the downloadable guidelines above).
-Each high school must register their student delegate nominee(s) and submit each student's research paper online by August 1, 2013.
-Ninth through Twelfth grade students are eligible to apply.
+To participate in the Michigan Youth Institute, students research a global issue and write a two-five page paper under the supervision of a teacher/mentor (using the downloadable guidelines above).
+Students must register online and submit their research paper by TBD.